 - Their support team is super polite, knowledgeable and efficient.

 - Support is available 24 hours a day in case you need help.

 - Flywheel will automatically update your WordPress website to the latest version available.

 - There’s simple free SSL you can request in under two minutes.

 - You can request a free migration of your website by filling out a form.
 It takes about two minutes to fill out.

-- The cost is cheaper than the closest competition and is ranked among the best.
+- Pricing is cheaper than the closest competitor and is ranked among the best.

 Bain & Company surveyed 362 firms and found that 80% believed they delivered a “superior experience” to their customers.
 But when they then asked customers about their own perceptions, they heard a very different story.
 Customers said that only 8% of companies were really delivering.”